PTCRB technical file

 - Cover letter describing the product, tested radio modes, scope

-- Manufacturer information, manufacturer, technical contact, US Agent
+- Manufacturer information, manufacturer, technical contact

 - Trademark and product info, trademarks, models